chrisruffalo/gudgeon/README.md

 Take, for example, a user who has shown persistent inability to avoid internet scams.
 You can assign that user's machine(s) to group(s) that block more suspicious DNS requests.
 On the other hand you might want to allow a device like a Google Home or Alexa unit to have full access to the internet except for tracking/advert websites.
 You might want to create extensive blocklists to protect kids who use the internet from their devices.

 For all of these reasons Gudgeon has been created to allow more flexibility in host-based DNS blocking.

+## Features

+Gudgeon is primarily designed as a blocking/caching DNS proxy.
+Blocking and block lists are treated as first-order tasks and entities.
+What this means is that it isn't just taking in a big list of redirects or invalid IPs as a block list but instead it is written with the concept of blocking DNS queries in mind.

+In addition to that Gudgeon has the following other features:
+* Using regular expressions and wildcards to block DNS names
+* Matching an address (or subnet, or subnet range) to a user and determining what blocklists to use
+* Having resolvers for certain subnets
+* Inline host files
+* Wildcard resolution from host files
+* CNAME/PTR records in host files

 ## Concept of Operations